DidaCloud/Introduction-PowerBI/readme.md

 # Introduction Microsoft Power BI
-This repository contains the hands-on lab exercises for an Introduction to Microsoft P. The labs are designed to accompany the learning materials and enable learners to practice using the technologies they describe.
+This repository contains the hands-on lab exercises for an Introduction to Microsoft Power BI.
+The labs are designed to accompany the learning materials and enable learners to practice using the technologies they describe.

 ## What are we doing?